Wang Yi: Diplomatic recognition of PRC

+During his first tenure as foreign minister, Wang helped facilitate the diplomatic recognition of the People's Republic of China by Panama in 2017, the Dominican Republic and El Salvador in 2018, and the Solomon Islands in 2019, with all four nations ceasing relations with the Republic of China (Taiwan).

 COVID-19

 It was reported that during Wang's visit to Norway in August 2020, he said that while China was the first country to report the existence of the virus to the World Health Organization, "it does not mean that the virus originated in China.
 Actually, for the past months, we have seen reports ... showing that the virus emerged in different parts of the world, and may have emerged earlier than in China".

-US sanctions
+United States

 On 22 February 2021, Wang urged the administration of US President Joe Biden to lift the sanctions on trade and people-to-people contact imposed by his predecessor, Donald Trump.
 At the Foreign Ministry forum on US-China relations, he said that the US "must not interfere in the internal affairs of China".

-Afghanistan withdrawal

 Wang criticized the speed and timing of the withdrawal of the American-led NATO forces from Afghanistan and urged them to withdraw in a "responsible and orderly manner".

+In 2023 after the 2023 Chinese balloon incident, Wang Yi attended several secret meetings with Jake Sullivan to diffuse security issues.

+During the March 2024 session of the National People's Congress, Wang Yi criticized the US for its fear of China.
+In Joe Biden's lame duck period, Wang gave a speech on China's expectations for America.
+He made clear that China will take an active role in global political issues and will continue to defend its claim to Taiwan.

+Sino-American relations took a turn for the worse in 2025 due to a trade war and the US increasing support for Taiwan.
+Wang met in June and September with Marco Rubio and Adam Smith to encourage further dialog that could seek stability in the China-US relationship.
+Wang said "China and the United States are partners, rather than rivals and certainly not enemies".
+However, when asked in March about how China will engage with the second Trump administration, he stated "no country should fantasise that it can suppress China and maintain good relations with China at the same time."